cdominik/cdlatex/README.md

     text mode and math mode in LaTeX and adapts automatically to that.

 ## Download & Installation
 You can directly install this package under *melpa* in Emacs.
-OR you can download this file, add it to your load-path.
+Or you can download this file, add it to your load-path.

 ## Manual